bootstrap-vue/bootstrap-vue/docs/components/form-checkbox/README.md

 ```

 ## Inline and Stacked checkboxes
-`<b-form-checbox>` components render as inline elements by default.
+`<b-form-checkbox>` components render as inline elements by default.
 Add a parent
 with class `.custom-controls-stacked` to ensure each form control is on a separate line.

 ```html